DualCoder/vgpu_unlock/README.md

 # vgpu\_unlock

-Unlock vGPU functionality for consumer grade GPUs.
+Unlock vGPU functionality for consumer-grade Nvidia GPUs.

 ## Important!

-This tool is very untested, use at your own risk.
+This tool is not guarenteed to work out of the box in some cases, so use it at your own risk.

 ## Description

 This tool enables the use of Geforce and Quadro GPUs with the NVIDIA vGPU software.
-NVIDIA vGPU normally only supports a few Tesla GPUs but since some Geforce and Quadro GPUs share the same physical chip as the Tesla this is only a software limitation for those GPUs.
+NVIDIA vGPU normally only supports a few datacenter Tesla and professional Quadro GPUs by design, but not consumer graphics cards through a software limitation.
 This tool aims to remove this limitation.

+A community maintained Wiki written by Krutav Shah with a lot more information is [available here.](https://docs.google.com/document/d/1pzrWJ9h-zANCtyqRgS7Vzla0Y8Ea2-5z2HEi4X75d2Q/edit?usp=sharing)

 ## Dependencies: